Margaret Wintringham: Early life

+Later life

+Wintringham was a member of the Christian Science movement and died on 10 March 1955 at Hawthorne House, a Christian Science nursing home in Hampstead, London.

+The historian, Brian Harrison, conducted three interviews about Wintringham's life as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+In March 1976 Wintringham's niece, Mrs Elizabeth Neale, spoke about her aunt's personality and role in the WI, as well as her time as Director of the Women's Land Army in Lincolnshire, and her friendship with Gwendolen Maclean, mother of Soviet double agent, Donald Maclean.
+In May 1976 Flora Murray, a colleague of Wintringham's spoke about her work on a number of committees and her role in Lincolnshire politics and local government, as well as her election to Parliament and her work with Nancy Astor.
+Wintringham's gardener and chauffeur, Leslie Smith, was also interviewed in May 1976, focusing particularly on her support of local education and her work with the WI.

 Political career

 When her husband was elected as Member of Parliament (MP) for Louth in Lincolnshire, she moved with him from Grimsby to Louth and remained politically active.
 When Thomas Wintringham died in 1921, she was selected as the Liberal candidate to replace him, and on 22 September she won the 1921 Louth by-election, becoming the first ever female Liberal MP and the third woman elected to the House of Commons.
-The first woman to be elected had been the abstentionist Constance Markievicz in 1918; the first to take her seat was the Conservative Nancy Astor, elected in 1919.
+The first woman to be elected had been the abstentionist Constance Markievicz in 1918; the first to take her seat was the Conservative Nancy Astor, a friend of Wintringham's, elected in 1919.
 Wintringham was elected again in the 1922 and 1923 general elections.

 In Parliament, she campaigned for an equal franchise; the Representation of the People Act 1918 had extended the vote to all men over the age of 21, but only to some women over the age of 30.

 She also campaigned for equal pay for women, for state scholarships for girls as well as boys, and women-only railway carriages.

 At the 1924 general election, she lost her seat in Parliament to the Conservative Arthur Heneage.
 Although she stood again in Louth at the 1929 general election and in Aylesbury at the 1935 election she did not return to the House of Commons.

 She was the president of the Louth Women's Liberal Association and from 1925 to 1926 she was president of the Women's National Liberal Federation.
 In 1927 she was one of two women elected to the national executive of the National Liberal Federation.
 She was a Vice President of the Electrical Association for Women.